feathersui/feathersui-starling/documentation/help/markdown/sdk/flash-builder.md

 4. Click the **Import...** button and choose the file templates that were downloaded in step 1.

+## How to create a project for a mobile application

+Let's create a mobile application that uses Adobe AIR to target iOS or Android.
+If you need to create a web or desktop project, skip ahead to the next section.

+1. In Flash Builder, select the **File** menu → **New** → **Flex Mobile Project**.
+A new window will open to customize the project's settings.

+2. Enter your **Project name**.
+The default **Project location** is usually okay.
+Click **Next**.

+3. Under **Application Template**, choose **Blank**.

+	<aside class="info">The other templates are too tightly coupled to Flex, and they will not work properly with the Feathers SDK.</aside>

+3. Click **Finish**.

-## Create a new Feathers SDK project
+## How to create a new project for a web or desktop application

+Let's create a web or desktop application that can target Flash Player in a web browser or native desktop application.
+If you need to create a mobile project, take a look at the previous section.

 1. In Flash Builder, select the **File** menu → **New** → **Flex Project**.
 A new window will open to customize the project's settings.

 2. Enter your **Project name**.
 The default **Project location** is usually okay.

+3. Select either the **Web** or **Desktop** application type.

 3. Click **Finish**.

+## Conclusion

-Your project is ready.
+Flash Builder can now use the Feathers SDK, and your first project is ready.
 If you're unsure how to proceed, take a look at the [Getting Started with Feathers and MXML tutorial](getting-started-mxml.html).

 ## Known Issues